cloudera-labs/hms-mirror/Writerside/topics/STORAGE_MIGRATION.md

 DISTCP or SQL.
 This will direct `hms-mirror` to build a `distcp` plan/scripts or construct `SQL` to move the data.

+**Skip Database Location Adjustments**

+Defaults to 'false'.
+If you want to skip the location adjustments, set this to 'true'.
+This is useful if you're trying to archive tables in a database to another storage system, but want to leave the database location as is for new tables in the database.

 ## Demo

 Here's how the Warehouse Plans would look for the above example: